top of page

 We set the very brilliant Jimmy Grimes and Andy Brunskill - of Brunskill and Grimes - a challenge; to help us figure out how to stage some puppetry performances around our mobility scooters and wheelchairs, AND to design it in such a way that it'd be lightweight and collapsible enough to travel.
 And that is more or less how our unique 'Scoot-about' puppetry style was born!

-The next thing we started to explore was the potential use of Animatronics as an enabling technology for disabled puppeteers and performers, and to experiment with this, we reached out to Jon and Staci at Furrifingers - a company also based in Plymouth, not too far from us.
+The next thing we started to explore was the potential use of Animatronics as an enabling technology for disabled puppeteers and performers, and to experiment with this, we reached out to Jon and Staci at Furrifingers - a company who were also based in Plymouth, not too far from us at that time.
 We soon became friends and joined forces to partner up on the next phase of our 'Kinetics' project.
 After a couple of attempts we were able to secure further funding, to explore how to combine all our creative and technical skills, with the use of 3D printing and animatronics led by Jon Hodges, and with support from Staci Hodge on social media and filming, we enjoyed a fantastic collaborative season, developing designs and researching the integration of 'puppets POV' eye lens camera's and 3D Modelling to create what will eventually become our first ever 'seeing' puppet, and also our first ever entirely remotely operated live interactive one!

 Unfortunately, some way into our second R and D season with Furrifingers, Covid hit, and threatened to derail everything.
 Our teams were forced into isolation, and shielding, and to survive, both companies had to shift focus to get through the turbulence of 2019-2021.
-As a result of us no longer being able to physically be in the same workshop, we 'went digital', and are now working towards integrating our unfinished animatronic puppet builds into our next funded productions, as part of our 'CHAOS/CREATIVE' programming for Summer 2023 on.
+As a result of us no longer being able to physically be in the same workshop, we 'went digital', and are now working towards integrating our unfinished animatronic puppet builds into our next funded productions, as part of our 'CHAOS/CREATIVE' programming for Summer 2023-24!

 download (1).jpeg